lymeo/apollon/README.md

 # Apollon

-Apollon is a template for apollo server.
+Apollon is a "clone and play" project to create GraphQl api's.

 ## Getting Started